MainulDip/AndroidDevStudy/Quick-Note-Android.md

 ### Binding Adapters:

-### Activity to Activity, Fragment to Activity and Fragment to Fragment Navigation:
+### Activity to Activity, Fragment to Activity and Fragment to Fragment Navigation
 Navigation can be done without using Navigation Graph.

 * Note: Fragment can assess it's Activity's fn using `(requireActivity() as MainActivity).<activityFn>`